75 Journal Prompts for Trust Issues and Overcoming Them

 Emotional distance

-Trust issues can lead to emotional detachment in a relationship.
-You may feel hesitant to fully open up and share your thoughts and feelings.
+Trust issues can cause emotional detachment in a relationship.
+You might hesitate to open up and share your true thoughts and feelings because you fear that your partner will not respond in a supportive way or might use your vulnerabilities against you.

 Difficulty relying on others

-You might prefer to handle things on your own, feeling that depending on someone else could lead to disappointment or betrayal.
+Trust issues often make it hard to rely on your partner or seek support when needed.
+You might feel more comfortable handling everything on your own, fearing that depending on someone else could lead to disappointment or betrayal.

 Fear of vulnerability